Pushp1994/Optimizing-EV-Charging-Infrastructure/README.md

 This project aims to identify optimal locations for new EV charging stations by analyzing electric vehicle (EV) adoption patterns and existing charging infrastructure.
-We will employ unsupervised learning techniques such as clustering, anomaly detection, and association rule mining, along with geospatial analysis to generate actionable insights
+We will employ unsupervised learning techniques such as clustering, anomaly detection, and association rule mining, along with geospatial analysis to generate actionable insights.

-1) 2) 3) 4) Preprocessing and Feature reduction: We will use PCA to reduce dimensions and also apply other preprocessing techniques like scaling etc.
+Preprocessing and Feature reduction: We will use PCA to reduce dimensions and also apply other preprocessing techniques like scaling etc.

 Clustering - We will apply clustering to identify different customer segments and also identify geographic regions with high EV adoption density .We will explore using either K- Means clustering or DBSCAN clustering.
 We are inclined towards DBSCAN as it can detect natural clusters without assigning a fixed number of groups and also the clusters will depend heavily on the density of EV registrations in each cluster.

 Geospatial Analysis- After clustering , we will use Geospatial analysis to map the current charging locations onto the EV clusters.
 This will help in identifying areas with high EV density but low charging density.

 Anomaly Detection using isolation forest and other techniques: This technique will be used to flag anomalies where there is high EV presence but insufficient infrastructure.

-5) 6) Association rule mining : We will use techniques like apriori algorithm or FP- growth to identify frequent patterns in EV type, charging needs and geography.
+Association rule mining : We will use techniques like apriori algorithm or FP- growth to identify frequent patterns in EV type, charging needs and geography.
 The objective behind this is to identify user behaviour and charging patterns to optimizing station placement.